dbeinhauer/mcs-source/working_log.md

 - shared memory - works for small GPUs
 - using half precision - possible only in forward step
     - optimizer needs to work with float32
-- reducing number of timesteps to 900 (should be 1 example)
+- reducing number of time-steps to 900 (should be 1 example)

 # 7.8.2024
 - using the GPU with 48 GB memory (largest possible)
     - after optimizations I am able to run
-- the model is tested the way that all possible time step sizes will fit (even the 1 ms timestep)
+- the model is tested the way that all possible time step sizes will fit (even the 1 ms time-step)
 - we would use only one experiment for data
     - second part of blank + image + first part of next blank
         - first example also have first part of the blank